FederatedTrust: A Solution for Trustworthy Federated Learning: Introduction

-The relevance of FL drives academic and industrial actors to consider the trustworthiness of FL model predictions.
-To better understand the magnitude of trustworthiness in FL, a comparison with centralized ML/DL has to be made.
+The relevance of FL drives academic and industrial actors to consider the trustworthiness of FL model predictions.{In summary, trustworthiness is critical in FL to address privacy concerns, maintain model integrity, secure the aggregation process, encourage participant cooperation, enable accountability and auditing, and build user trust.
+By upholding these principles, FL can unlock the potential for collaborative and privacy-preserving ML in various domains while maintaining the highest standards of trust and privacy protection.} To better understand the magnitude of trustworthiness in FL, a comparison with centralized ML/DL has to be made.
 Like traditional centralized ML/DL, FL is subject to common risks of algorithmic bias, adversarial attacks, data privacy breaches, and reliability issues, among others.
 However, unlike centralized ML/DL, FL involves different and more stakeholders, actors, information exchanges, communication infrastructures, and attack surfaces that must be considered to assess the trustworthiness of FL.
-In addition, FL presents new challenges regarding architectural designs, opportunities for privacy-preserving standards, and new perspectives on fairness and explainability beyond the underlying ML/DL models~\cite{fl_advances_and_opp}.
+In addition, FL presents new challenges regarding architectural designs, opportunities for privacy-preserving standards, and new perspectives on fairness and explainability beyond the underlying ML/DL models~[13].
 In this context, the literature lacks work studying and analyzing trustworthiness pillars and metrics specifically relevant to the context of FL.
 Furthermore, there is a lack of tools, algorithms, or solutions assessing the trustworthiness level of heterogeneous FL models.
-Last but not least, there is a need for solutions dealing with trustworthy AI that can be transparently integrated into existing FL frameworks to provide not only traditional performance metrics but also metrics dealing with trustworthy FL.
+Last but not least, there is a need for solutions dealing with trustworthy AI that can be transparently integrated into existing FL frameworks to provide not only traditional performance metrics but also metrics dealing with trustworthy FL.{Trustworthiness in federated learning (FL) must be examined in comparison to centralized ML/DL.
+Both approaches share risks such as algorithmic bias, adversarial attacks, privacy breaches, and reliability issues with centralized ML/DL.
+However, FL introduces additional complexities due to its diverse stakeholders, actors, information exchanges, communication infrastructures, and attack surfaces, necessitating an assessment of trustworthiness.
+FL also presents unique challenges related to architectural designs, privacy-preserving standards, fairness, and explainability beyond the ML/DL models~\cite{fl_advances_and_opp}.
+Currently, there is a scarcity of research on trustworthiness pillars, metrics specific to FL, and tools to assess the trustworthiness of FL models.
+Moreover, there is a need for solutions that seamlessly integrate into existing FL frameworks to compute the trustworthiness of FL models.}

 To cover the previous literature gaps, the work at hand presents the following contributions: